TritonDataCenter/sdc-docker/docs/api/features/repos.md

 # Private repositories

-SDC-Docker supports the use of Docker images maintained in Docker Hub's public or private repos, or in self-hosted Docker repos hosted in your own application environment.
+SDC-Docker supports the use of Docker images maintained in Docker Hub's public or private repos, or in self-hosted Docker repos in your own application environment.
 Images are uniquely identified by the repo namespace, i.e. [REPOHOST_OR_NAMESPACE/]IMAGE_NAME[:TAG].
 You may connect to multiple repos at the same time and pull images from them without having to switch from one to another.

-## Using images with private repo hosted on Docker Hub
+## Using images in Docker Hub private repo

 If no server is specified, "https://index.docker.io/v1/" is the default.
 For example: